Golden-bellied capuchin: Reproduction

 Capuchins can mate year-round but females will give birth every two years.
 A female's gestation period is 150–180 days and give birth to one infant.
 Newborns are 100% reliant on their mothers for their first year of life and become independent around 6–12 months.
 Female Capuchins reach maturity around 4–5 years old and start mating and giving birth at 7–8 years old.
 Males reach maturity and are fertile around 6–8 years.

 Mating

 Capuchins mate with more than one partner making them polygynandrous.
 The alpha-male of the group always has first choice of which female will be his mate.
 The other males of the group are also sexually active but the alpha has the most reproductive success.
 The alpha-male is most desired by the females as he will provide the most protection to his young.
 Unique mating rituals occur in order for the female to attract a male.
 She will first raise her eyebrows and move her head back and forth.
 She will touch him and runaway while murmuring noises.
 The male will make eye contact with her and also make noises.
 They perform a dance just before mating by jumping and spinning in the air.
 Just after mating, they will continue the dance for several seconds.

+Tool use

+In part of their range, these capuchins select stones as hammers and use anvil surfaces to crack open hard-shelled fruits and nuts that would otherwise be inaccessible.
+Such tool use occurs in areas of harsher and longer dry seasons, suggesting it enables the capuchin to survive in lower-quality environments that would otherwise be too challenging to support it.